jbryant4/Project2-Group1/README.md

 As a user, I want to be able to create, compare and like custom movie lists; made by multiple users, so that I can see what everyone has been watching during quarantine.

 ### Setup
-* clone the repo, navigate to the root folder
-* run the following commands
+Clone the repo, navigate to the root folder,  run the following commands:
 * Npm Install
 * run schema in mySQL
 * NPM run seed
 * go to localhost:3001
+NOTE: Deployed link below

 #### Movie API
 http://www.omdbapi.com/